naninovel/docs/docs/guide/unlockable-items.md

 ![](https://i.gyazo.com/9e92d5296e5f07d68ce6122ccb1da34a.png)

-Set the item's ID to the `Unlockable Item Id` field and bind an action that should be performed when the items is unlocked.
+Set the item's ID to the `Unlockable Item Id` field and bind an command that should be performed when the items is unlocked.
 The illustration above, for example, makes the GameObject active when `SecretAchievement` is unlocked and vice versa.

 In C# you can access the unlockable items using `UnlockableManager` [engine service](/guide/engine-services.md).